GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/InputXMLFiles.rst

 .. note::
    When creating multi-file input decks, it is considered best practice to use relative file paths.
    This applies both to XML includes, and to other types of file references (for example, table file names).
-   Relative paths keep the input deck both relocatable within the file system and sharable between users.
+   Relative paths keep input decks both relocatable within the file system and sharable between users.

 XML preprocessor's merging capabilities are more advanced than GEOSX built-in ones.
 Both are are outlined below.